 3. If you want to get closer to your subjects without spending 8 or 900 dollars on a macro lens, there are magnifying filters available called diopter lenses, that come in magnifications of +1, +2, +3 and +4.
 They screw directly on to your lens where your lens cap clips in.

 When you set up your lens, start with the +4, then you can add more if necessary.

 4. Does your camera allow the use of manual focus?

-This is not absolutely essential, but it can be very handy when you need to direct your focus on a certain area that is difficult to get at when you use auto focus.
+This is not absolutely essential, but it can be very handy when you need to direct your focus to a certain area that is difficult to get at when you use autofocus.

 6. Reflectors.
 It may sound a bit daunting, but you can make one or two quite easily.
 It's better, sometimes, to reflect natural light on to your subject than to use artificial lighting.
 All you need to make one is a length of aluminium foil.
 Scrunch it up a bit, then unscrunch it again, then lay it out flat and wrap it around a piece of 300mm x 300mm (12" x 12") cardboard and there you have your reflector.
 You can make them bigger if you wish, but in this case, less is more.

 7. With close-up photography, the closer you get to your subject, the more susceptible your camera will be to even the very slightest movement, causing subject blur.
 So if a remote shutter release is not an immediate option you could get away with using the camera's timer facility.

 You will obviously have some upsets and disappointments along the way, but you will soon get the hang of it.